-- Any cost-sharing for prescription drugs paid with a pharmaceutical discount or copay card will not apply to the Out-of-pocket Limit; - Amounts in excess of the supply limit (day or quantity) for covered prescriptions are not covered. - Certain prescription drugs, based on the route or method of administration, may be payable only under the medical provisions of the Plan, and not under the prescription drug coverage.
-This includes but is not limited to intravenous, intrathecal, intravesical and epidural routes of administration. - Certain prescription drug products administered in an Outpatient setting are only payable under the Prescription Drug Program, as determined by BCBSNE.
-A list of these drugs is available at www.nebraskablue.com, or by contacting the BCBSNE Member Services Department at the number shown on the back of your I.D. card. - Compounded medications must contain at least one FDA approved drug, and compounded medications that include non-FDA approved ingredients or ingredients that do not require a prescription are not covered.
-Compound ingredients that are not FDA-approved are not covered. - Injectables are limited to Claims from providers who are contracting with Prime Therapeutics and filed as a pharmacy claim. - Lost, destroyed or stolen medications are limited to one replacement per prescription per calendar year. - Excessive pattern of drug usage.
-In the event a Covered Person's usage of prescription drugs during a six month period indicates an excessive pattern of drug usage that is not Medically Necessary (as determined by BCBSNE's Drug Utilization Review Program), the Covered Person will be limited to one Participating Pharmacy of his/her choice for obtaining covered prescription drugs.
-If such a limitation applies to the Covered Person, benefits will not be available for prescription drugs obtained from any other pharmacy. - Orally administered anticancer medication used for killing or slowing the growth of cancerous cells will be paid no less favorable than intravenously administered or injected anticancer medications covered under the medical provisions of the Plan.
+- Benefits are not available for covered prescription amounts in excess of the supply limit (day or quantity). - Cost-sharing for prescription drugs paid by a Covered Person with a pharmaceutical discount or copay card may be excluded from the Out-of-pocket Limit if an available and medically appropriate generic equivalent drug exists. - Lost, destroyed or stolen medications are limited to one replacement up to a 30-day supply per prescription per calendar year. - Compounded medications must contain at least one FDA approved drug.
+Compounded medications that include non-FDA approved ingredients or ingredients that do not require a prescription are not covered.
+Compound ingredients that are not FDA-approved are not covered. - Injectables are limited to Claims from providers who are contracting with Prime Therapeutics, and filed as a pharmacy Claim. - Certain prescription drugs, based on the route or method of administration, may be payable only under the medical provisions of the Plan, and not under the prescription drug coverage.
+This includes but is not limited to intravenous, intrathecal, intravesical and epidural routes of administration. - Certain prescription drugs products administered in an Outpatient setting are only payable under the Prescription Drug Program, unless otherwise covered under the Drugs Administered in an Outpatient Setting List or as determined by BCBSNE.
+A list of these drugs is available on the BCBSNE website, www.
+NebraskaBlue.com, or by contacting the Member Services number on the back of your I.D. card.
+Such drugs may be subject to specialty pharmacy requirements. - Excessive pattern of drug usage: - If a Covered Person's usage of prescription drugs indicates an excessive pattern of usage that is not Medically Necessary (as determined by BCBSNE), the Covered Person will be limited to one In-network Pharmacy and/or prescribing provider of his/her choice for obtaining covered prescription drugs.
+If such a limitation applies, benefits will not be available for prescription drugs obtained from any other pharmacy or prescribing provider. - Orally administered anticancer medication used to kill or slow the growth of cancerous cells will be paid no less favorably than intravenously administered or injected anticancer medications covered under the medical provisions of the Plan. - Any FDA approved medication is not excluded from coverage if used for appropriate off-label cancer or HIV/AIDS diagnosis treatment.
+BCBSNE will determine whether the off-label use is appropriate based on recognition in United States Pharmacopeia-Drug information or recognized in multiple major peer-reviewed medical literature that are not sponsored to a significant extent by a pharmaceutical manufacturing company or health carrier.
+All other exclusions listed herein will apply to situations of experimental or investigational medications not approved by the FDA.